fastrgv/RufasSok/README.md

 Note that the file naming conventions must be maintained now that dynamic file loading is done after reading the ./games/ directory.
 No underscores are permitted except one that precedes the integer that indicates the number of levels in the file.
 The name format is thus anyname_nnn.sok.
 Note that there is a standardized format for the online sokoban files themselves that I have attempted to respect and maintain.

+## Single File Mode

-Note also that a specific sokoban file may be tested by naming it on the terminal window command line with the following syntax:
+A specific sokoban file may be loaded by naming it on the terminal window command line with the following syntax:

-	rufasok sokfilepath maxlevels startlevel
+   forsok sokfilepath maxlevels startlevel

-where rufasok can be

-	rufasok_gnu, rufasok_osx, or rufasok64.bat

-For example on linux you could type
+For example you could type

+   "forsok_osx games/original_50.sok 50 2"  (on Mac/OSX)

+   "forsok games/original_50.sok 50 2"  (on linux)

-	"rufasok_gnu games/original_50.sok 50 2"
+   "wforsok.bat games/original_50.sok 50 2"  (on Windows)

 to tackle level 2 from the original_50 sokoban file.
 In this single-file mode, you can still use the next-level(n) & previous-level(p) keys, however, the next/previous files (R-shift/L-shift) keys are disabled.

+## Single File Playback Mode (new as of 20nov25)

+If you happen to have an externally generated solution string in a file, along with the puzzle file, (possibly in the same file) then you can load both to single step through the solution using the following commandline syntax:

+   forsok puzzleFile maxlevels startlevel solutionFile

+For example:

+   "forsok_osx games/original_50.sok 50 2 sol2"  (on Mac/OSX)

+   "forsok games/original_50.sok 50 2 sol2"  (on linux)

+   "wforsok.bat games/original_50.sok 50 2 sol2"  (on Windows)

+where "sol2" is the name of the solution file [that contains only ONE solution].
+It must contain the word "Solution" on the line immediately preceeding the standard solution string.

+This new mode is experimental and not user friendly, but I needed it myself to see how to begin solving a difficult puzzle (sasquatch7 #40).
+So I solved it using "Festival", then watched the playback.
+By the way, my copies of Takaken74 & Sokolution could not solve this puzzle in 30 minutes!